-At the successful conclusion of the 2021-22 school year, I am pleased to recognize this year’s graduates as they start the next chapter of their journey.
-As our society has become ever more complex and confusing, please allow me to impart some parting observations that may be useful in everyday life, especially for young adults.
+At the successful conclusion of the 2022-23 school year, I am pleased to recognize this year’s graduates as they start the next chapter of their journey.
+As our society has become ever more complex and confusing, please allow me to impart some parting observations that may be useful to young adults.

 On behalf of the CSSW Board of Directors and Staff, we wish you all the best.